DaniFoldi/ProtoGUI/README.md

     placeholdersTarget: true # default: false; if the placeholders should target the {target} or the {player}.
 NOTE: only works with requireOnlineTarget: true
     openSound: # omit to play no sound
       sound: entity_piglin_jealous # default: ENTITY_VILLAGER_NO; the sound to play when opening the gui NOTE: see link below for valid sounds
       soundCategory: blocks # default: MASTER; the sound channel to play the sound on.
-NOTE: see link below for valid soundcatetories
+NOTE: see link below for valid soundcategories
       volume: 0.6 # default: 1.0; the volume to play the sound at
       pitch: 1.2 # default 1.0; the pitch to play the sound at
+    targetBypass: true # default false; whether players with the permission <guiPermission>.bypass can not be targeted
+    closeable: false # default: true; whether players can press Esc to close the gui, or a command has to be executed.
+NOTE: see below for how to create a "close" button
     items: # default: []; the items in the GUI
       '13': # the slot this item will be displayed in.
 NOTE: see below for advanced options.
 Has to be a 'string', eg. '1'.
 The first slot is indexed 0.
         type: 'cobblestone' # default: stone; the material of the item